Our school library aims to nurture a love of reading among students and support students in their learning.

 Students (and teachers) had fun dressing up as book characters on our inaugural Come as a Book Character Day!
 Students shared about the characters they have dressed up as and introduced various interesting books to their classmates.
 Reading was infused across various subjects throughout that week too – for instance, students read engaging Math stories and Science magazines in their Math and Science lessons.
 Storytelling was conducted during recess as well.

 Teachers also joined in the fun and dressed up as their favourite characters!

 Our newly-renovated school library is an inviting and conducive space for students to read, collaborate and learn.
 It has a modern 21st century look to attract students and caters to their evolving needs.
 Besides shelves that are stocked with a wide range of books to cater to our students’ interests, the library has four distinct zones for different purposes:

-2) Thinker Space – a space for students to read and think
+2) Thinkers’ Space – a cosy space for reading

-3) Reading Nook – a cosy space for reading
+3) Reading Nook – a cosy space for younger learners to read

 Each class has its own class library as well.
 This gives students easy access to books daily.

 A new addition to the school, the Book Stop was created to bring a snippet of the library to the canteen.
 This eye-catching mini library allows students to easily pick up a book during their recesses/lunch.